What Does Aging in Place Really Mean?

 We are living in an era when innovation and technology are rapidly changing.
 Ever improving products and services are available to everyone, including aging adults.
 Many things that required significant effort and expense in the past are now available at the touch of a button on your computer or smartphone.

 An aging in place plan evolves over time.
-Therefore, younger people should understand the concept now so they can being their long-term planning.
+Therefore, younger people should understand the concept now so they can begin their long-term planning.
 The key to creating a successful future, one in which you can age in place in the home of your choosing, and maintain your independence and quality of life is to plan well and think ahead.